-Once a project has loaded, under the project pane you will find the dictionary for the loaded project.
-In Infotools Harmoni this is the Project Tree.
+After a project loads, you will find the dictionary for the loaded project under the project pane.
+In Harmoni, this is the Project Tree.

 A project contains different items or variable types.
-All variable types can be easily identified by their corresponding icon.
-As you interact with your project, icons will illustrate particular actions that have been performed with a particular item.
+All variables can be identified by their corresponding icon.

 In this article